phalcon/documentation/docs/di.md

 $session = $container->getSession();
 ```

-> **NOTE**: If a service is not registered as shared and you want to ensure that a shared instance will be accessed every time the service is retrieved from the DI, you can use the `getShared` method
+!!! info "NOTE"

-{: .alert .alert-info }
+    If a service is not registered as shared and you want to ensure that a shared instance will be accessed every time the service is retrieved from the DI, you can use the `getShared` method

 ```php
 $request = $container->getShared('request');